Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe

 vegetable chop recipe or vegetable chops recipe or beetroot cutlet recipe plating

-Try this bengali veg chop or beetroot cutlet recipe at home and please share your valuable feedback with me by leaving a comment in the comment section below.
+If you try this vegetable chop at home and you like it, please do share your valuable feedback about this recipe by leaving a comment in the comment section below this blog post.

-You may like my other evening snacks i.e,
+You may like my other kolkata style evening snacks recipes, i.e,

 Ingredients of vegetable chop